log0div0/coro/README.md

 I see a lot of problems in this code:

 - Tons of code!
 Tons of code do the simpliest thing possible.
-Moreover this code is separated into 2 parts, which can be located far from each other.
+Moreover this code is split into 2 parts, which can be located far from each other.
 - We have to create a single handle for practically each operation.
 It will be `readHandler1`, `readHandler2` .... `readHanderN` or something equivalent in our code.
 Of cource we can use lambdas from C++11, but it's not a good idea.
 Because in this case we will have nested lambdas:

 ```